 Basically speaking, Satin gets its glossiness from its weave rather than the fibers.
 The weave of satin with minimum interlacing between fibers creates the famous smoothness and glossiness.

 What are the different types of satin fabric?

-Canton satin – Satin with a ribbed texture in the back
+Canton satin is a soft, but heavy satin with a ribbed texture (crepe finish) in the back.

 Crepe back satin

 Crepe back stin has one side satin and one side crepe, so that it can be used with either side.

 Panne satin is a stiff satin which is very glossy.

 Ribbed satin is a satin with thin ribs on the surface.

 Slipper satin is a lightweight Satin with a cotton back.